 Our Inclusion Manager here at Barming Primary School is called Mrs Stere.

-Mrs Stere works to support all children from Free School Meals, More Able, SEND children to our EAL children to ensure we support every child.
+Mrs Stere works to support all children from Free School Meals, SEND children to our EAL children to ensure we support every child.
 We are inclusive of all children.

 Monday – 08:15 – 3.30pm